yonatankumsa/GA-PROJECT-TWO/README.md

 # GA PROJECT ONE

-# Music App
+# Yonify
+A music App where a user can listen to their favorite artists songs from multiple playlists.
+The user have to create an account to start listning and enjoy the playlists.
+The user can also add a track from the playlists to their own library.
+The user can also create ,edit and delete tracks from their own music library.

 # app link --
-A music app where users login with their account and displays user favorites artists. and user can add artists  as their favorite artists user can edit or delete their artists aswell.

 # Tools Used

 - CSS
 - MongoDB